 More than one comparative adjective may be used to make a comparison.

 To form a comparative adjective, we look at the number of syllables a regular adjective has.
 Regardless of the number of syllables, the adjective itself does not change in form when used with more or most.

 For adjectives of one syllable, we normally add -er to the end of the comparative adjective (high – higher, weak – weaker) and -est in their superlative forms (highest,weakest).

 If an adjective of one syllable ends with an e, just add an r (pale – paler; safe – safer).

-Example of an adjective has two syllables: funny has two syllables: fun-ny
+Example of an adjective that has two syllables: funny has two syllables: fun-ny

-Example of a three-syllable adjective: beautiful has three syllables: beau-ti-ful
+Example of a three-syllable adjective is beautiful.
+It has three syllables: beau-ti-ful.

-For a word with three or more syllables, use the word more in front of an adjective to form the comparative form and the word most in front of the superlative form.
+For an adjective with three or more syllables, use the word more in front of the adjective to form the comparative form and the word most in front of the superlative form.